kusanami/meli-coupon/infrastructure/README.md

 ## Requeriments

-These are the necessary requirements to be able to run the terraform scripts and perform the knative installation:
+These are the necessary requirements to be able to run the terraform scripts and perform the cluster installation:

- - Have a terraform version **>~0.14** installed : [Terraform](https://www.terraform.io)
+ - Have a terraform version **>=0.14** installed : [Terraform](https://www.terraform.io)
  - Have credentials and account to AWS services
  - Have kubectl installed [kubectl](https://kubernetes.io/es/docs/tasks/tools/install-kubectl/)